Transfer Admissions Guide

 Transfer Credit Policy

-Courses from accredited post-secondary institutions will be considered for transfer credit.
-A minimum grade of C (or equivalent) is required.
-Some courses may require a grade higher than C to be eligible for transfer credit.
+Courses completed at accredited post-secondary institutions will be evaluated for transfer credit.
+A minimum grade of C (or equivalent) is generally required; however, some courses may require a higher grade to qualify.
+Consult the course transfer database for more information.

-Transfer credits are entered onto student’s academic record with a grade of P and are not calculated in Brandon University GPAs.
-Grades obtained at the original institution will be recorded internally for pre-requisite and degree audit purposes.
+Approved transfer credits will appear on your academic record with a grade of “P” and will not be included in the calculation of the Brandon University GPA.
+Grades obtained at the original institution will be recorded internally for prerequisite and degree audit purposes.

 What is the Course Evaluation Process?

-6. The Admissions Office is the liaison between the student and the faculty making the assessment.
+The Admissions Office is the liaison between you and the academic department which assesses your courses.

-7. The Admissions Office will notify the student by email of the transfer results once the assessment is complete.
+The Admissions Office will notify you by email of the transfer result once the assessment is complete.

 Submitting Course Outlines